ga-wdi-boston/wdi_1_ruby_demo_array_manipulation/README.md

 * `delete_at` - Deletes the item at a position in the array
 * `first` - Returns the first item in the array.
 Same as [0]
 * `last` - Returns the last item in the array.
 Same as [-1]
 * `map` or `collect` - Invokes the block once for each element in the array.
-A bit complex to understand at first.
 Returns an array of the results of each block.
 * `each` - Invokes the block once for each element in the array.
+Returns the original array.

 ## Your Turn